MinatoNamikaze02/netflix-clone/README.md

 # netflix-clone
-A fullstack netflix clone(still in progress) using styles-components, mongoDB and express.
+A fullstack netflix clone(still in progress) using styled-components, node, mongoDB and express.